PlaidCloud/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 {{< feature-state for_k8s_version="v1.21" state="stable" >}}

-_EndpointSlices_ provide a simple way to track network endpoints within a Kubernetes cluster.
+_EndpointSlices_ provide a simple way to track network endpoints within a PlaidCloud cluster.
 They offer a more scalable and extensible alternative to Endpoints.